Skip to main content

 warning

-Note: The EtherCAT protocol and the Ethernet protocol are mutually exclusive and cannot coexist.
+The EtherCAT protocol is mutually exclusive with the Ethernet protocol and cannot coexist.
 The development board uses eth0 as the DHCP management interface by default.
-If you want to use eth0 as the EtherCAT network interface, you can use one of the following network configuration solutions.
-Click here to view using eth0 as the EtherCAT master.
+If you want to use eth0 as the EtherCAT network interface, you can use one of the following network configuration schemes.
+Click here to see using eth0 as the EtherCAT master.

-Special note: RDK S100 uses eth0 as the DHCP network port by default.
-If you originally used eth0 as the main mode for SSH connection to the development board, after using eth0 as the EtherCAT master, you need to configure eth1 as DHCP, or configure a fixed IP available on your local network as the SSH connection method, and change the connected network cable to the eth1 port.
-Click here to view the eth1 network configuration solution when using eth0 as the master.
+Special note: The RDK S100 uses eth0 as the DHCP port by default.
+If you originally used eth0 as the primary mode for SSH connection to the development board, after using eth0 as the EtherCAT master, you need to configure eth1 for DHCP, or configure a fixed IP usable on your local network for SSH connection, and move the connected network cable to the eth1 port.
+Click here to see the eth1 network configuration scheme when using eth0 as the master.

 warning

-Note: The EtherCAT protocol and the Ethernet protocol are mutually exclusive and cannot coexist.
+The EtherCAT protocol is mutually exclusive with the Ethernet protocol and cannot coexist.
 The development board uses eth0 as the DHCP management interface by default.
-If you want to use eth0 as the EtherCAT network interface, you can use one of the following network configuration solutions.
-Click here to view using eth0 as the EtherCAT master.
+If you want to use eth0 as the EtherCAT network interface, you can use one of the following network configuration schemes.
+Click here to see using eth0 as the EtherCAT master.

-Special note: RDK S600 uses eth0 as the DHCP network port by default.
-If you originally used eth0 as the main mode for SSH connection to the development board, after using eth0 as the EtherCAT master, you need to configure eth1 as DHCP, or configure a fixed IP available on your local network as the SSH connection method, and change the connected network cable to the eth1 port.
-Click here to view the eth1 network configuration solution when using eth0 as the master.
+Special note: The RDK S600 uses eth0 as the DHCP port by default.
+If you originally used eth0 as the primary mode for SSH connection to the development board, after using eth0 as the EtherCAT master, you need to configure eth1 for DHCP, or configure a fixed IP usable on your local network for SSH connection, and move the connected network cable to the eth1 port.
+Click here to see the eth1 network configuration scheme when using eth0 as the master.

 • The slave is powered on.

-• The network cable is connected to the master network port you selected (eth0 or eth1).
+• The network cable is connected to the master port you selected (eth0 or eth1).

-2. Select the master network port (before selecting the master port, carefully read the precautions in Network Configuration Before Use:
+2. Select the master port (before selecting the master port, please carefully read the notes in Network Configuration Before Use):

 3. Start the EtherCAT master (using ethercatctl):